-We operate a worldwide technical services organization which provides a wide range of services including the following: (i) technical customer support programs and plans, such as Enterprise Based Support ("EBS") and Collaborative Enterprise Support ("CES") both of which have several available levels; and to a lesser extent (ii) certification and educational training on Check Point products; and (iii) professional services in implementing, upgrading and optimizing Check Point products, such as design planning and security implementation.
+We operate a worldwide technical services organization which provides a wide range of services including the following: (i) technical customer support programs and plans, as well as (ii) certification and educational training on Check Point products; and (iii) professional services in implementing, upgrading and optimizing Check Point products, such as design planning and security implementation.

 Our technical assistance centers in the United States, Israel, Canada and Japan offer support worldwide, 24-hour service, seven days per week.
 There are employees in additional locations supporting our call centers, as well as call centers operated by third parties (for consumer support only).
-As of December 31, 2012, we had 364 employees dedicated to customer service and support.
+As of December 31, 2013, we had 436 employees dedicated to customer service and support.

-Our channel partners generally provide customers with installation, training, maintenance and support, while we provide our high-level technical support to our channel partners.
+Our support solutions include both indirect and direct offerings.
+Channel partners provide customers with installation, training, maintenance and support, while we provide our high-level technical support to our channel partners.
 Alternatively, our customers may elect to receive support directly from us.
 As part of our pre-sale support to our channel partners, we employ technical consultants and systems engineers who work closely with our channel partners to assist them with pre-sale configuration, use and application support.
 In addition, because of the increased demand for our portfolio of security gateway appliances, from small office locations to telco grade and capacity infrastructure platforms, we have expanded our technical support offerings around the world.
 This includes same and next business day replacements, on-site support availability and device pre-configuration.
 We have also added new ThreatCloud Managed Security Services and Incident Response.
-These new services are focused on helping our partners and customers address evolving threat landscapes.
+These new services are focused on helping our partners and customers maximize the effectiveness of advanced protections and mitigate and remediate critical security events quickly.